11 Natural Ways to Deal with Stress

 Read Dale Carnegie’s How to Stop Worrying and Start Living.
 It’s kind of a bible for me on how to live.

-It did not come naturally to me, to severely limit the amount of time I spend worrying.
-One thing he says is, “Remind yourself of the statistical improbability of whatever you’re worrying about actually happening.”
+Severely limiting the amount of time I spend worrying was tough; it didn’t come easily to me.
+One thing Carnegie says is, “Remind yourself of the statistical improbability of whatever you’re worrying about actually happening.”

 Buy the book, take it around with you, and read a chapter every day.

 A year later, do the same thing all over again.
-I’ve read it over and over again, until I have the whole book pretty much memorized.
+I’ve read it over and over again, and now, I have the whole book pretty much memorized.

 3. Attend To The Feeling Of Stress